 Scholarships administered by the Polk Education Foundation are made possible by the generosity of donors throughout our community.
 They set up their own criteria and many will make recipient selections themselves.
 A huge thank you to all the donors that make this scholarship program possible!

-To apply online students must:
+To apply online high school seniors must:

 1. attend a Polk County public or charter high school,